itaditya/background-check/README.md

 # background-finder

-> a GitHub App built with [probot](https://github.com/probot/probot) that finds background of a github user when he starts contributing to an open source project.
+> a GitHub App built with [probot](https://github.com/probot/probot) that finds background of github users when they comment on maintainer's repo.

 ## Setup